37 Funniest Books of All Time

 One for the Money

 In Janet Evanovich’s first Stephanie Plum novel, you’ll follow the exploits of department store lingerie buyer turned bounty hunter.
 The eponymous Jersey girl is known for her wisecracks, cynical outlook, and adventures in capturing her erstwhile hook-up, the hottie Morelli.
 She needs the money so why not try to capture an old fling?
 Fans love Plum’s laugh-out-loud antics.
-Find out the top 10 books everyone lies about reading.

 Is Everyone Hanging Out Without Me?
 (And Other Concerns)